RemingtonRohel/gps974/bio.md

 Assertive

-You can read about the different traits [here.](https://www.16personalities.com/articles/our-theory#aspects)
+More information about these traits can be found [here.](https://www.16personalities.com/articles/our-theory#aspects)